Belthasaran/rhplay/README.md

 You should be prompted within the Settings menu of the program to provide the paths to these programs.

-## Older Release Information
+# Older Release Information

-The following is historical and mainly applied to the Python rhtools GUI, which has been superceded.
+Everything beyond this pointg is mainly historical and  applied to the Python rhtools GUI, which has now been superceded.

 ### Base ROM